What an amazing hour my wife and I had taking part in this year’s garden birdwatch – but first some background.

 If you couldn’t already tell, I have had a lifelong fascination with birds, and I love the RSPB’s holistic approach to giving all of nature a home.
 Whilst I’m of course saddened by the declining bird population – something that the Big Garden Birdwatch helps us to monitor – I take huge encouragement from the charity’s ongoing conservation work.
 Over the coming months I am looking forward to my late winter visit to RSPB Lake Vyrnwy, and my spring visit to RSPB Burton Mere wetlands.

-The Pure Edit is proud to support the RSBP through our partnership with 1% for the Planet, giving 1% of our annual revenue to help continue the vital work they do in protecting our country’s birds and wildlife.
-If you’re interested to learn more about why we support this wonderful charity, you can read all about it here.
+The Pure Edit is proud to support the RSBP, and if you’re interested to learn more about why we support this wonderful charity, you can read all about it here.